 You will go diving in a magnificent marine park and see some spectacular marine life.
 You will also enjoy daily yoga classes, or you may even be practicing twice a day!
 This will be done in a stunning open-air space where you can breathe in the fresh air while enjoying the scenery around you.
 You will learn asanas that not only enhance your diving but also your day-to-day life.
 You will learn breathing techniques, meditation, and fully explore the world of yoga.

-Most yoga and diving vacations also give you free time to explore the beautiful place you are visiting, be it by enjoying the beach, going hiking, visiting main attractions, or enjoying the local cuisine.
+Most yoga and scuba diving vacations also give you free time to explore the beautiful place you are visiting, be it by enjoying the beach, going hiking, visiting main attractions, or enjoying the local cuisine.
 All of this will be followed by a comfortable bed to plop down on after a great, but intense day.
 Yoga and diving really are the perfect match for each other!